English: % of targeted households whose members had to go to sleep at night hungry in the past 4 weeks because there was not enough food

 (the following question is recommended but not mandatory)

-To calculate the indicator’s value, divide the number of respondents who (or whose household members) went to sleep at night hungry in the past four weeks by the total number of respondents (exclude those who did not remember) and multiply the result by 100.
+To calculate the indicator’s value, divide the number of respondents who (or whose household members) went to sleep at night hungry in the past four weeks by the total number of respondents (exclude those who did not remember).
+Multiply the result by 100 to convert it to a percentage.

 2) The indicator is based on one of the nine occurrence questions used by the Household Food Insecurity Access Scale (HFIAS).
 If your resources allow, using the full HFIAS will provide you with more precise and complex data.